VRuskaEngine/VRuskaEngine/doc/winbuild.md

     which gets added to your PATH in a Visual Studio command prompt/PowerShell.

 You will also need Visual Studio.
 Most current development is happening with 2022, though it should also build with 2019.
-(Work on Monado might meet the requirements for Microsoft's no-charge
+(Work on VRuska Engine might meet the requirements for Microsoft's no-charge
 [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/)
 license - see the